Repurposed Drawer Jewelry Organizer

 I measured and marked the drawer for the c-hooks.

-Because I tried to install the c-hooks without pre-drilling pilot holes, the first one broke.
+The first one broke because I tried to install the c-hooks without pre-drilling pilot holes.

-Not shown: I drilled pilot holes for each of the hooks, moving them forward slightly so they would line up with the first hook.
+Not shown: I drilled pilot holes for each hook, moving them forward slightly so they would line up with the first hook.

 Apply Hot Glue to Hold Fabric Backer Board

-Working very quickly, so the hot glue wouldn’t set up, I applied it all over the back of the drawer.
-I immediately placed the cardboard on the back of the drawer, pressing down the cardboard until the hot glue set up.
+Working very quickly so the hot glue wouldn’t set up, I applied it all over the back of the drawer.
+I immediately placed the cardboard on top of the drawer, pressing down the cardboard until the hot glue set up.

 Add D-Rings for Hanging